-This five-week course explore the fundamentals of micro-economics and macro-economics concepts and ideas, integrating them into the decision-making process.
+This five-week course explores the fundamentals of micro-economics and macro-economics concepts and ideas, integrating them into the decision-making process.
 We also delve into local, national, and global economic activity and the challenges related to governmental fiscal policy.
 Additionally, this course examines the impact of government regulatory and fiscal decisions on business and various market segments.
-Prerequisite(s): None